Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 Most scientific summarization datasets are from the biomedical domain, but I am currently focuced on summarization of CS concepts, so I needed to make new datasets for this.
 I have decided to share the datasets I have made along the way.

-Also, most scientific summarization datasets contain title/abstract pairs, where as I am more interested in summarization each section of a research paper.
+Also, most scientific summarization datasets contain title/abstract pairs, where as I am more interested in summarizing each section of a research paper.
 Thanks to a novel method discovered by Alexios Gidiotis, Grigorios Tsoumakas [https://arxiv.org/abs/1905.07695] , I was able to create datesets for this type of summarization

 ------